kevoree/kevoree-book/getting_started/README.md

 > http://editor.kevoree.org

-it also embedded in Boot2Kevoree version
+it is also embeded in Boot2Kevoree version

 > boot2kevoree editor